anicholson44/resume/README.md

 ## Work Experience
+**Founding Staff Software Engineer at Endless Commerce** • *5/2025 - present, remote*
+* Joined as engineer #4
+* Improved reliability of the core distributed system with engineering best practices
+* Implemented high-impact integrations product with a scalable customer growth design
+* Drove CI/CD pipeline and process improvements to reduce time to deployment

 **Founding Engineer / Staff Software Engineer at Rula Mental Health** • *12/2021 - 03/2024, remote*
 * Joined as engineer #3
 * Built **foundational services and products**, including a resilient email system, partnership integrations, and web portal products for both patients and therapists